Elevise

 Picture

-We can work out the slanted height by using Pythagoras’ theorem, which is given below:
+We can work out the slanted height by using Pythagoras’ theorem, which states that the hypotenuse squared is equal to the sum of the squares of the other two sides.
+His formula is given below:

 Picture